Dilya7719/Module-D13-Advanced-Django-Features/README.md

 ## Acknowledgements
 This project owes its existence to the "Fullstack Python Developer" course from SkillFactory.
-Thank you to our amazing mentors who make this project grow and improve :)
+\nThank you to our amazing mentors who make this project grow and improve :)
-Anatoly Semenchuk
+\nAnatoly Semenchuk
-Oleg Afanasiev
+\nOleg Afanasiev
-Semyon Berezovsky
+\nSemyon Berezovsky
-Timur Suvorov
+\nTimur Suvorov

 ## Contact